bwang54/bwang54.github.io/content/exam/_index.md

 <div class="large-text">
 {{< /rawhtml >}}

-1. Feel free to remove the staple
+1. You may remove the staple if needed.
-2. Please leave your phone on the table
+2. Place your phone on your desk and keep it there for the duration of the exam.
-3. Write down all your work on the Answer Sheet clearly
+3. Write all your work and answers clearly on the Answer Sheet.
-4. Part 1: "T/F", "A/B", "True/False" are all accepted
+4. Any cheating or use of unauthorized devices will result in your exam being invalid and reported.

 {{< rawhtml >}}
 </div>